Jirga (film): Plot

-The Australian army sends a helicopter raid to a small village called Ghazi Ghar in Afghanistan in search of hidden Taliban soldiers.
+The Australian army sends a helicopter raid to a small village called Ghazi Ghar in Afghanistan in search of hidden Taliban fighters.
 Men in the village seeking to protect their families exchange gunfire with the soldiers.
-During the raid a soldier named Mike shoots and kills an unarmed man who stepped into the doorway of his home.
-The man's wife and children pull him back into his house.
+During the raid a soldier named Mike shoots and kills an unarmed man who steps into the doorway of his home.
+The man's wife and children pull him back into the house.

-Three years later Mike returns to Afghanistan in search of the family in order to ask for forgiveness and with a large sum of money as recompense.
+Three years later Mike returns to Afghanistan in search of the family in order to ask for forgiveness and takes with him a large sum of money as recompense.
 He lands in Kabul where he comes in contact with a man who had previously arranged to transport him to the family's village.
-This man now refuses telling Mike it is too dangerous and that he should go back to Australia.
+This man now refuses to help him, telling Mike it is too dangerous and that he should go back to Australia.
 Mike hides in an Afghan curiosity shop to escape from a commotion in the street where he purchases a guitar under pressure from the owner.